 A. We have a very efficient and safe system for getting campers out of their cars.
 Everyone drops off at the same location, using the entrance off 250 Waltham Street.
 Our specialists and pool staff assist in getting the campers out of their cars and accompany them to their group meeting place on the field.
 We ask that you please stay in your vehicle during drop-off to help our system run safely and smoothly.
 If you would like to walk your camper to their group, please use the parking lot located to the right after the entrance.

 A. We have 3 locations for pick-up depending on the age of the camper:

 Lower Camp uses the Waltham Street entrance and picks up in front of the camp office entrance.

-Middle Camp uses the Waltham Street entrance, then turns left and keeps to the left (alongside the field).
+Middle Camp uses the Craft Street entrance, then stays in the straight lane and picks up their child to the left (alongside the field).

 Upper Camp uses the Craft Street entrance and picks up in front of the Athletic Center.

 June Camps and the Final Five Camp pickup information will be sent in advance.

 If you have campers in more than one camp, you will pick up all of your children at the location of your youngest camper.

 To ensure the safety of the campers, you will be given a colored Pick-Up Card that you present to the counselors at pick-up time.
 Counselors assist in getting campers into the car (and car seat if needed).
 We ask that you please stay in your vehicle during pick-up to help our system run safely and smoothly.

 A. No, we do not currently offer transportation.